view all blogs

 Start with what you already know you like

 The best starting point for choosing wine is always your own palate.
 Do you prefer something light and fresh, or rich and full-bodied?
 Dry or with a little sweetness?
 Fruit-forward or earthy?
-These aren't technical questions — they're the same questions you'd ask about any food or drink.
+These aren't technical questions.
+They're the same questions you'd ask about any food or drink.
 Answering them honestly gets you further than memorising grape varieties.

 If you're unsure, ask.
 A good wine list should come with people who know it well enough to point you in the right direction based on a sentence or two about what you're in the mood for.